TrueFiEng/useDApp/packages/core/README.md

 # useDapp

-Framework for Ethereum Dapps on React.
+### Ethereum 🤝 React
-Easy to learn for developer.
-Robust experience for user.
+Framework for rapid Dapp development.
-Secure.
+Simple.
+Robust.
+Extendable.
 Testable.
-Extendable.

 ## Problem
 A Dapp is a bit different animal than a typical web application.